Multitask diffusion adaptation over asynchronous networks: Simulation results

-The MSD learning curves were averaged over $50$ Monte-Carlo runs.
+The MSD learning curves were averaged over $200$ Monte-Carlo runs.
 We ran the synchronous and asynchronous multitask algorithms in two different situations.
 For the first one, we set the regularization strength $\eta$ to zero, that is, we did not allow any cooperation between neighboring clusters.
-In the second one, we set the regularization strength $\eta$ to $0.015$.
-Note that the synchronous algorithm is obtained from the asynchronous algorithm by making the random step-size $\mu_{k\ell}(i)$ a deterministic quantity equal to $\bar{\mu}_{k \ell}$, the random combination coefficient $a_{mn,k \ell}(i)$ (likewise the regularization coefficient $\rho_{k \ell,m n}(i)$) between the pairs $(k,\ell)$ and $(m,n)$ a deterministic quantity equal to $\bar{a}_{mn,k \ell}$ (likewise $\bar{\rho}_{k \ell,m n}$).
-Figure~\ref{Figure:cognitive_radio_MSD} shows that the network MSD performance is significantly improved through cooperation among clusters.
-Furthermore, it is worth noting that the degradation is minimal and that the network still deliver performance despite the asynchronous events.
-In other words, the diffusion adaptation endows networks with robustness towards asynchronous events.
-Figure~\ref{Figure:cognitive_radio_PSD} depicts the estimated power spectrum density for nodes $4$, $6$ and $10$.
-The result on the left can be interpreted based on the distance between primary and secondary users, which leads to hidden node effects.
-With cooperation between neighboring secondary users, regardless of the distance between primary and secondary users, each secondary user was able to estimate the aggregated power spectrum transmitted by all active primary users.
-It can be observed that there is no difference between the estimated PSD in synchronous and asynchronous situations.
+In the second one, we set the regularization strength $\eta$ to $0.5$.
+For comparison purposes, we also ran the noncooperative LMS, which was obtained by setting $\bA(i)=\bP(i)=\bI_N$ for all $i$, and the standard diffusion LMS~\cite{Lopes2008diff}.
+In both cases, synchronous and asynchronous algorithms were also considered.
+Each synchronous algorithm was derived from its asynchronous counterpart by making $\mu_{k}(i)$, $a_{\ell k}(i)$, and $\rho_{k \ell}(i)$ deterministic quantities equal to $\bar{\mu}_{k}$, $\bar{a}_{\ell k}$ and $\bar{\rho}_{k \ell}$, respectively.
+In order to illustrate the tracking ability of the algorithms, we modified the radius $R$ of $\mathcal{L}$ every $500$ iterations such that: for $i\in[0,500]$, $R=0.5R_0$, for $i\in]500,1000]$, $R=R_0$, for $i\in]1000,1500]$, $R=1.5R_0$, and for $i\in]1500,2000]$, $R=2R_0$.
+Note that varying $R$ has an effect on the level of similarity between neighboring tasks when characterized by $\|\bw_{\C_i}^\star-\bw_{\C_j}^\star\|^2$, where $\C_i$ and $\C_j$ denote two neighboring clusters.
+Indeed, $\bw^\star_{\C_j}$ can be expressed as: